Cookie Hinweis

 Rienk Offringa, German Cancer Research Center, Heidelberg, Germany

-We have analyzed different dosing schedules of radiation and oncolytic MeV and have confirmed synergy of RVTx in HNSCC and PDAC cell lines in vitro.
-An in-depth molecular and functional characterization revealed elevated levels of immunogenic cell death (ICD) in response to RVTx, measured by classical ICD markers HMGB1 and Calreticulin.
-Additionally, we found increase in type I interferon signaling, altogether indicating an augmented anti-tumor immune response in the context of RVTx.
-To investigate therapeutic effects of RVTx in models of high translational relevance, we employ various ex vivo models such as patient-derived tumor explant samples.
-We aim at elucidating prerequisites for susceptibility to viral infection as well as induced (innate) immune signaling in this model.
-Further, we use syngeneic in vivo tumor models to analyze anti-tumor immune responses.
-Recently, we expanded our RVTx platform to include other oncolytic viruses and radiation types to find the optimal combination strategy.
-Now, the molecular and functional characterization as well as immunophenotyping will allow for rational modification of RVTx in order to develop advanced therapeutic regimens including e.g. immune checkpoint blockade or heavy ion irradiation.
+We are analyzing different dosing schedules of radiation and oncolytic MeV and have confirmed synergy of RVTx in HNSCC and PDAC cell lines in vitro.
+An in-depth molecular and functional characterization revealed elevated levels of immunogenic cell death (ICD) in response to RVTx, measured by classical ICD markers.
+To investigate therapeutic effects of RVTx in models of high translational relevance, we employ various ex vivo models such as patient-derived tumor explant samples or spheroids/organoids.
+We aim at elucidating susceptibility to viral infection as well as decipher innate and adaptive immune responses upon RVTx.
+Recently, we expanded our radiation platform to include particle radiation.
+In the future, the molecular and functional characterization as well as immunophenotyping will allow for a rational modification of RVTx in order to develop combination virotherapy regimens for improved treatment efficacy.

 Funding